dzhuang/django-galleryfield/README.rst

 -  Detailed Documentation
 -  More demos
 -  Gif not client side croppable (don't show crop button)
+-  Full tests

 Known issues
 -------------

+-  Currently, it's hard (although not impossible) to used the widget in a Non-model formfield.
 -  Css rendering of buttons in Admin.
 -  Gif will be converted to png (to retain gif, you need to set ``disableImageResize`` to ``False`` in ``jquery_fileupload_ui_options`` when initializing ``GalleryWidget``).
 -  Doesn't support svg because django ImageField can't handle it for now.